arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 ### Hardware Configuration and Calibration

-The first step involves configuring the Arduino Nano R4 for optimal accelerometer interfacing and establishing the ADXL335 calibration parameters.
+Before we can collect vibration data, we need to configure the Nano R4 board to properly interface with the ADXL335 accelerometer and establish its calibration parameters.

 ```arduino
 // Pin definitions for ADXL335 accelerometer